ekka-np/web-dev/README.md

 ## Notes

 This project intentionally keeps things simple.
-No frameworks, no build tools, just plain HTML, CSS, and a small amount of JavaScript for the back-to-top button and media protection.
+No frameworks, no build tools, just plain HTML, CSS, and a small amount of JavaScript (For the back-to-top button and media protection).